starfighterheavy/cucumber-persona/README.md

 In your `feaqtures/support/env.rb` file, add `require 'cucumber/persona'`.

-In your `features/support` directory, create a `personas.rb' file.
-Then define a persona, similar to how you would define a model with FactoryGirl.
+To create your first Persona, create add a `personas` directory to your `features` directory (or wherever you'd like to place it) and create a `.rb` new file, typically named after a Persona, e.g. `han_solo.rb`, or a category of personas, e.g. `customers.rb`, similar to how you would define a model with FactoryGirl.
+That file will look something like this:

 ```
 Cucumber::Persona.define "Han Solo" do